 Windows Server 2016 instance is ready and now you can access it remotely and use it just like any other computer.
 So begin by launching Microsoft Remote Desktop.
 Now follow these steps to add the Instance to Remote Desktop.

 - Click on the small “+” icon from the top window and Choose Desktop.

-- For the PC Name: Copy the Public DNS and paste it in.
+- PC Name: Copy the Public DNS and paste it in.

-- For User Account, click to expand the drop down selector and select Add User Account.
+- User Account, click to expand the drop down selector and select Add User Account.

-- For password, copy and paste the password from the AWS interface.
+- Password, copy and paste the password from the AWS interface.